debadeepta/vnla/code/tasks/VNLA/README.md

 Example: bash train_main_results.sh learned 0
 ```

-**NOTE**: you may get results slightly different from those reported in the paper because different types of GPU models/CUDA/cuDNN may implement operations differently.
+**NOTE**: you may get results slightly different from those reported in the paper because different types of GPU models or CUDA/cuDNN versions may implement internal perations differently.

 ### Main results